Autocar India

 252km

 The Ola Roadster X+ leads in peak motor output and top speed, while the Oben Rorr Evo sits in between, and the Revolt RV400 BRZ trails on both counts.
-The Oben also posts the highest claimed torque figure here.
+The Oben posts the highest claimed torque figure here.
 However, torque figures on EVs are not always directly comparable, as some manufacturers quote motor torque while others quote torque at the wheel, the latter resulting in significantly higher numbers due to gear reduction.

-Oben Rorr Evo vs rivals: dimensions and underpinnings
+Oben Rorr Evo vs rivals: Dimensions and underpinnings

 The Rorr Evo is the heaviest of the lot